Standing offers

 A standing offer doesn’t create a contractual commitment or define the volume of business with a supplier.

-Standing offers need to follow the Standing Offer Protocol in the Procurement Manual and the Sustainable Procurement Policy.
+Standing offers need to follow the Standing Offer Protocol in the Procurement Manual and the Public Procurement Policy.

 Types of standing offers